declankbarrett/playwright-python-skeleton/README.md

 - run-tests api
   (This command has the same prerequisites as the GUI version, so if our project is restructured we need to run 'pip install -e . again)

-Accessibility:

-- run-tests accessibility

-At the moment this is set up to use the axe-core js script, but inside a python file, after looking around for alternatives including python axe-core libraries, this is the best I could come to.
-It reports any and all accessibility issues on the pages, so needs adjustment to only report severe issues.
-It creates an accessibility report however this is quite extensive due to the number of accessibility issues it found on each page.
-It also uses the feature file and flow from page to page, this could be changed, but due to the optimisation of the accessibility checks themselves not being perfect, I have left this out for now.
-Overall it doesn't seem like python especially with playwright is a great accessibility testing tool.

 BrowserStack:

 - run-tests gui --browserstack